 - A full charge allows for up to 30 minutes of usage time or 200 button clicks.
 Users get a notification when the battery is at 20 percent to remind them to charge.
 This may change from Note to Note.

 - It uses a wireless charging method while resting within the body of the device to charge.
 It works differently from Qi Wireless Charging so you can’t charge the S-Pen with one of those.

 - Samsung estimates it uses 0.5mAh per full charge.
 In other words, S-Pen shouldn’t affect your battery life at all, even if super-capacitors slowly lose charge over time.
 For reference, 0.5mAh is 1/9,000th of the 4,500mAh battery in the Note 20 Ultra.

 - The S-Pen still works without a charge.
 You just lose the remote capabilities until you recharge the S-Pen again.

 - The tip of the S-Pen is 0.7mm thick.
 It also registers up to 4,096 pressure levels.
 This is on par with the Microsoft Surface Pen 2 and most Wacom tablet styli.

-- The S-Pen operable distance with Bluetooth is 30 feet.
+- The S-Pen operable distance with Bluetooth is 30 feet give or take.

 - A little-known feature of the S-Pen is its multiple tips.
 Every recent Galaxy Note device comes with a little puller tool you can use to remove the S-Pen’s tip, which you can then flip.
 The default is a soft rubber tip, but you can flip that for a hard plastic tip.
-The puller tool should be in the box your Galaxy Note came in.
+The puller tool should be in the box.